Sahand-hsn/bms_manager/README.md

 ## start bms_manager on start up:
 we create a systemd service to start the node on start up.

-make the ´bms_manager.sh´ file exacutable:
+make the bms_manager.sh file exacutable:

 	~> sudo chmod 744 scripts/bms_manager.sh

 ## to bring up the bms_manager at startup:
-we create a new file at <mark>/etc/systemd/system/bms_manager.service</mark> with the following content:
+we create a new file at `/etc/systemd/system/bms_manager.service` with the following content:

 	[Unit]